 Products or services with higher profit margins are the most important for your business.
 You must concentrate all your efforts on them.
 Others, on the contrary, can be a burden to your finances.

 Identify the products or services that don’t contribute to your business, study whether it is feasible to improve them or if simply removing them is a better choice.
 If you have a restaurant, you can do a menu audit.

 Knowing your business profit margin will let you know where your company’s income goes exactly and what expenses are taking away profitability.

-This indicator will also help you make the necessary adjustments to change the direction of your business and make it more productive.
+This indicator will also help you make the necessary adjustments to change your business’s direction and make it more productive.

 Luckily, there are many strategies you can use to increase your income.
-Try those that best suit your business, and also combine them: that’s the most effective way to make them work.
+Try those that best suit your business and combine them: that’s the most effective way to make them work.